jayf/javascript-feature-flags/README.md

 javascript-feature-flags
 ========================

-Get Feature Flags set in URL fragment, query string, browser cookies, and/or test domain name.
+Gets Feature Flags set in URL fragment, query string, browser cookies, and/or test domain name.

 ##What are Feature Flags